rshipp/sundara/README.md

 changes will be overwritten the next time you run `sundara generate`).
 Just copy them directly on to your web server, and you're ready to go.

-If you need to change the default site directory to something else (to avoid conflicts with a subdirectory in your site, for example), just tell Sundara where to put the files explicitly:
+If you need to change the default site directory to something else for some reason, just change the `generate` option in the `[sundara]` section of your project's `.sundararc`.

-    sundara generate mywwwwfiles

 Sundara comes with a small built-in development server, so you can test your changes instantly:

-    sundara server [[ip_address:]port]
+    sundara serve [[ip_address:]port]

 By default, the server binds to 127.0.0.1:8080.
-Note that the server's root is set to the `www\` subdirectory, so you should run `sundara generate` first to create/update those files.
+Note that the server's root is set to the configured `generate` subdirectory, so you should run `sundara generate` first to create/update those files.

+All Sundara commands also have Rails-esque short options:

+    init     -> i
+    generate -> g
+    serve    -> s

 ### Creating content